shashankgupta06/Pokemon-Game/README.md

 Features to Work on Immediately:

-fix battle system.
+fix battle system
-bug fixing.
+bug fixing
-add more pokemon to the collection.
+add more pokemon to the collection